Innovation in Course Format

 I designed and built the Calculus II class utilizing all OER materials and my own OER videos.
 I use MyOpenMath for online homework and integrate it into the extensive Canvas course.
 Overall student feedback and success was good, but listening to needs of students, I then added some worked solutions which I wrote up for each topic for student reference to help them see steps to solving problems.

 I then worked with Suzanne Mozdy to convert the Calculus I course to OER.
 This course incorporates practice sets that students write up and submit, which then releases the worked solutions to compare with what they did and figure out any areas of mis-understanding or trouble.
 They can ask questions about problem areas.
 Then students complete online HW in Canvas utilizing MyOpenMath.
 Finally, the students write up and submit written homework showing problem solving steps to be graded.

 I attended a presentation at a conference on Active Calculus, an OER publication that includes many learning activities for calculus students that are of the type I always dreamed of doing in a calculus course to have students discover ideas and make connections to the material.
 Using the videos made for the online calculus courses, I taught first Calculus I Fall 2014 and then Calculus II Spring 2015 as a flipped class and utilizing many of these activities in my classroom.
 I also developed several myself.

 I built an extensive Canvas site that utilizes MyOpenMath for a just-in-time algebra and trig review as students learn calculus concepts that require those pre-req skills.
-This course also has students writing weekly reflections in Canvas on their learning.

 For Calculus I, I utilized many ideas from Suzanne Mozdy who had done something similar the previous spring utilizing Active Calculus materials, and then I expanded upon them.